mittaplli-sudhir/api-project/README.md

 - **Error Handling:** Appropriate error reporting and handling.
 - **Docker Integration:** Efficient containerization and docker-compose setup.
 - **Documentation:** Clear Docker usage documentation.

-## Submission Instructions

-- **Repository:** Provide a GitHub repository link with the complete project code, Dockerfiles, docker-compose file, and any additional documentation.
-- **README.md:** Ensure it clearly explains how to setup and run your application, including any prerequisites and how to execute your deployment script.